NormXU/Layout2Graph/README.md

 ```

+## Q & A
+**Q:** how do I set hyper-parameters (1.node_weights 2.edge_weight) in config file?
+**A:** The weight of the node needs to be carefully adjusted to obtain a desirable outcome.
+Empirically, classes with fewer samples should be given a higher weight, and vice versa.
+If you are working with Doclaynet, FUNSD or PubLaynet, you can use our hyper-parameters as we set in ``config/graph_net``.
+If you want to train it with your own dataset,  a good choice is to use batch-wise dynamic edge weight: For example, in one batch, you have 2 negative edges and 1 position edge, in order to avoid the negative edges dominating the loss, the negative edge weight can be $1/(2+1)$ and positive edge weight is set to $2/(2+1)$

+## Citation

-If you find our work helpful, please consider citing our work and leaving us a star.
+f you find our work helpful, please consider citing our work and leaving us a star.

 ```
 @article{wei2023paragraph2graph,
   title={PARAGRAPH2GRAPH: A GNN-based framework for layout paragraph analysis},